11 Core Relationship Values Every Couple Must Have

 Importance of shared relationship values

 Furthermore, relationship values guide us on the journey of achieving the life we want.
-Therefore, when partners’ values are compatible, the type and quality of life they strive to achieve is quite similar too.
+Therefore, when partners’ values are compatible, the type and quality of life they strive to achieve are quite similar, too.

-Having the overall goal for life alike makes all the smaller decisions more effortless to make, and thus relationship satisfaction higher.
+Having similar overall goals for life makes all the smaller decisions more effortless to make, and thus, relationship satisfaction is higher.

 Studies confirm that partners with similar communication values are not only more attracted to each other, but they are also more satisfied with their relationship.